 Both wrestlers represent not only their school but also the USA.
 Their overseas experiences will make them even more elite athletes during their high school careers.

-Jeter still has two more years of high school wrestling, continuing to train and improve his skills.
+Jeter still has two more years of high school wrestling and continues to train and improve his skills.
 Williams is entering her final year, preparing herself to wrestle at the next level after high school.

 Show your support for the Edmond North Wrestlers by showing out at their home events this winter season!